ryman1/keeweb-wiki/iOS.md

 ## KeeWeb

 We don't have an own app, but there's a workaround.
+However it's recommended to use an app instead.

 1. open [app.keeweb.info](https://app.keeweb.info) in Safari
 2. tap Share